joshbonnick/filament-faker/README.md

 }
 ```

-### Fake Using Factory Definitions
+### Generate Data Using Factory Definitions

 If you need increased accuracy for a specific test then you can enable the usage of Factories.
-The faked data will then be
+When the use of factories
-generated used definitions from the factory provided.
-If no factory is provided the package will attempt to resolve one from
+is enabled the generated data will be generated using definitions from the factory provided.

-the given resource, form or component.
+If no factory is provided the package will attempt to resolve one from the given resource, form, component or block.

-As this feature causes `Factory::makeOne` under the hood, I recommend only using it in tests where the accuracy of the faked
+As this feature executes `Factory::makeOne` under the hood, I recommend only using it in tests where the accuracy of the faked
 data is of significant importance.

 ```php